 Firearms Offenses Penalties and Sentencing

-At the Law Offices of Edwards & Mason, our Gainesville firearms violation lawyers represent people in many communities across North-Central Florida, including Ocala and Bronson.
+At the Law Offices of Edwards & Jones, our Gainesville firearms violation lawyers represent people in many communities across North-Central Florida, including Ocala and Bronson.
 These charges come with serious potential consequences in Florida, which has particularly harsh laws in this area.
 Our criminal defense attorneys fight aggressively from the outset of an investigation or case to assert the rights of the people whom we represent.
 We can help you explore your options at every phase of the legal process.Weapon Possession and Other Firearms Violations

 There are essentially two types of firearms offenses in Florida.
 The first concerns the unlawful possession of a gun.
 The second type of offense involves the use of a gun during a separate criminal offense, like a robbery or assault.